bedops/bedops/docs/content/reference/set-operations/bedops.rst

 `bedops`
 ========

-Finding relationships between two or more genomic datasets is an important problem.
+``bedops`` is a core tool for finding relationships between two or more genomic datasets.

+This is an important category of problems to solve.
 As examples, one might want to:

-* Know how much overlap exists between the elements of two datasets, to quantitatively establish the degree to which they are similar
+* Know how much overlap exists between the elements of two datasets, to quantitatively establish the degree to which they are similar.
 * Merge or filter elements.
 For example, retrieving non-overlapping, "unique" elements from multiple BED files.
 * Split elements from multiple BED files into disjoint subsets.